Bonnie McKee: 2006–2013: Songwriting and Epic records releases

 In 2012, McKee co-wrote two songs that appeared on Adam Lambert's album Trespassing, which debuted at number one on the Billboard 200 Album Chart.
 She appeared as a featured performer on "Thunder" from Rusko's album Songs, released on Mad Decent.
 During this time she signed a recording contract with Epic Records.
 She had garnered attention for her fashion sense, appearing on E!'s Fashion Police, and appearing on the pages of The New York Times, New York Post, and Schön!
 Magazine.
-In 2013, McKee was awarded with three more BMI Pop awards for her songwriting work on Katy Perry's "Wide Awake" and "Part of Me", as well as Britney Spears' "Hold It Against Me".
+In 2013, McKee was awarded three more BMI Pop awards for her songwriting work on Katy Perry's "Wide Awake" and "Part of Me", as well as Britney Spears's "Hold It Against Me".

 McKee's first single under Epic Records was "American Girl", which was released on July 23, 2013.
 She posted a promotional video for "American Girl" on YouTube in June 2013 which garnered 2.3 million views.
 The official music video for the song was released on July 22, 2013.
 In October, McKee released a new song titled "Sleepwalker".
 McKee confirmed that the song was not a single, but rather an "inbetweengle", a portmanteau meaning "in between single", meant to tide fans over until her next official release.
 The music video premiered on October 17, 2013, and starred McKee and Kelsey Chow.
-McKee had spent several years under a joint deal between Epic and Kemosabe Records, and had planned to release her second studio album in the summer of 2014.
-A second single titled "S.L.A.Y." was performed at multiple venues and while she was on tour with Karmin on their Pulses Tour, but was delayed many times and eventually not released.
+McKee had spent several years under a joint deal between Epic and Kemosabe Records and had planned to release her second studio album in the summer of 2014.
+A second single titled "S.L.A.Y." was performed at multiple venues and while she was on tour with Karmin on their Pulses Tour, but was delayed many times and eventually not released, until being re-recorded ten years later.
 McKee left Epic and Kemosabe Records after feeling she had a lack of control over her career and the creative direction that she wanted to take.